canalplus/rx-player/doc/api/MultiThread/getWorkerInterface.md

 - `removeMessageListener`: A function allowing to remove a message listener previously added through an `addMessageListener` call.
-Takes two arguments which have to be the same ones than the one provided to `addMessageListener`.
+Takes two arguments which have to be the same ones as the ones provided to `addMessageListener`.

 #### Example